Adversarial Detection Avoidance Attacks: Evaluating the robustness of perceptual hashing-based client-side scanning: Acknowledgements

 \section{Acknowledgements}

 We thank the Computational Privacy Group and, in particular, Florimond Houssiau and Ali Farzanehfar for their helpful feedback and comments on the manuscript.
 We also would like to thank the reviewers, chairs, and our shepherd for their useful feedback and help improving the paper.
+Finally, we thank the artifact reviewers for pointing out that ImageNet has duplicates, an issue which we address in the current version of the paper by removing the duplicates.